2020 NHL playoff schedule: Stanley Cup Second Round schedule

 EASTERN CONFERENCE (Scotiabank Arena – Toronto)

-No. 1 Philadelphia Flyers vs. No. 6 New York Islanders (NYI lead 1-0)
+No. 1 Philadelphia Flyers vs. No. 6 New York Islanders (Series tied 1-1)

 Series preview